Danger Level: 2/5

 Anthrenus spp., Attagenus spp.

-Adult carpet beetles are small, oval, and often have colorful mottled patterns.
-Common species include varied carpet beetles (multicolored spots), black carpet beetles (solid black), and furniture car...
+Adult carpet beetles are small, oval, and usually marked with colorful mottled patterns.
+Common species include varied carpet beetles (multicolored spots), black carpet beetles (solid black), and furn...

 Quick Facts